MicrosoftDocs/cloud-adoption-framework/docs/manage/monitor/observability.md

 # Cloud monitoring guide: Observability

-This article is intended to help organizations implement a consistent monitoring strategy quicker by ensuring *observability* is established in the Azure landing zone (that is, in every minimum viable product) for each monitoring solution.
+This article is intended to help organizations implement a consistent monitoring strategy quicker by ensuring *observability* is established in the [Azure landing zone](../../ready/landing-zone/index.md) (that is, in every minimum viable product) for each monitoring solution.
 As a planner, you develop a monitoring plan for a service and include some monitoring objectives.
 One desirable objective is for the monitoring consumers to reach a level of comfort or confidence with the solution you are planning for them, as soon as possible.
-Then you can move on to other objectives, like building reports and custom dashboards.
+The other objective is to continuously evaluate the Service Level Objectives (SLOs) and corresponding Service Level Indicators (SLIs), and then striving to optimize them through planning iterations so IT can reach their goals and better meet the needs and expectations of the business.

 We call this *adoption*.